Forty-nine percent of your employees spend up to two hours every day trying to find the information they need to do their jobs.

 Building a knowledge base is an ongoing process.
 We mean it – once you start with it, you should never stop.
 Therefore, it’s impossible to estimate how much time it takes to build a knowledge base.

 Fear not.
 The lack of resources can be compensated with software.
 With the right tools at hand, you can build your knowledge base on the fly.

-Tools like Scribe record and reproduce any process that you want to include in your knowledge base.
-It follows your steps as you perform tasks and creates easy-to-follow visual guides in seconds.
-The tool completely eliminates the need to spend hours documenting the workflows.
+In seconds, it'll create a visual process guide, with text and screenshots. he tool completely eliminates the need to spend hours documenting the workflows.
 No matter what type of knowledge base you work on – you can share Scribe’s guides internally or externally.